openfl/OpenFLDevelopersGuide/using-the-textfield-class/selecting-and-manipulating-text.md

 var myTextField:TextField = new TextField();

-myTextField.text = &quot;No matter where you click on this text field the TEXT IN ALL CAPS is selected.&quot;; myTextField.autoSize = TextFieldAutoSize.LEFT;
+myTextField.text = "No matter where you click on this text field the TEXT IN ALL CAPS is selected."; myTextField.autoSize = TextFieldAutoSize.LEFT;

 addChild(myTextField); addEventListener(MouseEvent.CLICK, selectText);